redbluewater/metaboliteMath/README.md

 # metaboliteMath
-Use to count pathways and reactions for metabolites
+Use to count pathways and reactions for metabolites.\

-steps to set up the SSH key:

-in Git Bash (local computer)

-ssh-keygen -t rsa -C "klongnecker@whoi.edu" cat ~/.ssh/id_rsa.pub | clip

-Test the key: ssh -T git@github.com (that is the right email address) git remote set-url origin git@github.com:KujawinskiLaboratory/metaboliteMath.git

-git add -A\
-git commit -am "Update README.md"\
-git push

-$Add the key to the ssh-agent

-ssh-add ~/.ssh/id_rsa
+Krista Longnecker, updated 4 August 2023
+Woods Hole Oceanographic Institution

+Code originally used in the Pro_mtabs project ([link here](https://github.com/KujawinskiLaboratory/Pro_mtabs)), and updated for work with the metabolites in the Sargasso Sea.
+Some specific notes follow.
+1. There are two metabolites that are not in KEGG (acetyltaurine and chitotriose).
+2. Extraction efficiency information from Johnson et al. ([2017](https://doi.org/10.1002/lom3.10181)), and supplemented with unpublished data from the Kujawinski lab.